wp-plugins/bepro-listings/readme.txt

 BePro Listings has spawned the famous $1 wordpress themes.
 BePro Listings has so many options that we felt a practical tutorial would be the best introduction.
 We wanted to prove that you can integrate BePro Listings into any theme.
 The goal of our $1 wordpress themes, is to showcase BePro Listings features.

 	1. ByCater - This responsive directory theme features a home page template utilizing (map, search, categories, and listings).
 It has a sidebar and integrates with the wordpress menu
+	2. FolioProjects - Child theme for twentyfourteen.
+Perfect for gallery, portfolio, and other sites where you want to emphases the images.
+Comes with two templates

 = WHATS THE DIFFERENCE? =